seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 Singapore
 ```

-every request.
+for every request.

-Slow.
+Latency is high and bandwidth cross-continent.

----
+***

-# With A CDN
+# With a CDN

 Diagram: